mamedev/mame/docs/source/techspecs/luareference.rst

     Gets the emulated :ref:`I/O ports <luareference-input-ioport>` in the system.
 Keys are absolute tags.
-The ``at`` and ``index_of`` methods have O(n) complexity; all other supported operations have O(1) complexity. ioport.natkeyboard
+The ``at`` and ``index_of`` methods have O(n) complexity; all other supported operations have O(1) complexity.
-    Gets the :ref:`natural keyboard manager <luareference-input-natkbd>`, used for controlling keyboard and keypad input to the emulated system.

 .. _luareference-input-natkbd: